d2l-ai/d2l-en/chapter_deep-learning-basics/linear-regression-scratch.md

 ## Define the Loss Function

 We will use the squared loss function described in the previous section to define the linear regression loss.
-In the implementation, we need to transform the true value `y` into the predicted value’s shape `y_hat`.
+In the implementation, we need to transform the true value `y` into the predicted value's shape `y_hat`.
 The result returned by the following function will also be the same as the `y_hat` shape.

 ```{.python .input  n=10}
 def squared_loss(y_hat, y):  # This function has been saved in the gluonbook package for future use.